flare-foundation/flare-tx-sdk/README.md

 npm install @flarenetworks/flare-tx-sdk
 ```

-The following is a short overview of the available actions.
+The following is a brief overview of the available actions.
 Suppose
 - `network` is an object of class [`Network`](src/network/network.ts), e.g. `Network.FLARE`
 - `wallet` is an object of a suitable class that [implements](#wallet-implementation) the interface [`Wallet`](src/wallet/index.ts)